Skip to main content

 Inmate/Booking Photo Information for Santa Clara County

-The Santa Clara County Department of Corrections (DOC) DOC website has information regarding individuals in custody.
+The Santa Clara County Department of Corrections (DOC) DOC website (link is external) has information regarding individuals in custody.

-The DOC also provides an online look-up service where you can look up inmate booking information.
+The DOC also provides an online look-up service (link is external) where you can look up inmate booking information.

 The Sheriff’s Office is the custodian of booking photos and should be contacted directly by those wishing to obtain these images.